Is 5G responsible for bird deaths?

 The Hague, Thurgau, Croatia – all these regions have experienced massive bird deaths in recent years.
 The rumour that 5G is responsible for the bird deaths is persistent.
 But what is the truth of the rumour?

 In recent years, social networks have been full of reports and pictures of countless dead birds lying in the streets.
 In autumn 2018, for example, 337 birds died in the Dutch city of The Hague alone.
 Rumours quickly spread that the test of a 5G network was the cause of the animals’ deaths.
+By the way: If you want to know what the 5G coverage is like in your home country, you can find the information in our network coverage map.

 The so-called 5G birds lay dead under the tree